-A 100-watt laser cutter will cut a sheet of aluminum like a stick of butter.
-That is why it’s commonly used in industries associated with metal fabrication and textiles.
+A 100-watt laser cutter will cut a thick sheet of acrylic like a stick of butter.
+That is why it’s commonly used in industries associated with plastic fabrication and wood industries.
 You can also use it to cut materials like cardboard, leather, wood and more.
 You will need at least 300 Watts to cut thin metals.

 The list of materials that can be cut using a 100-watt laser cutter includes: